DriesDeMaeseneer/notes/ppdb/readme.md

 - can edit user password.
 - can create new environment.
 - can delete existing environment(cascade).
-- can [upload](https://cheatsheetseries.owasp.org/cheatsheets/File_Upload_Cheat_Sheet.html) data set to environment.
-- can stop upload of the data set.
 - can view data set entries.
 - can create new algorithm.
 - can edit excising algorithm.